 A study of the legal aspects of education, with emphasis on the responsibilities, duties, and existing constitutional statutory rights of agencies and individuals.
 Topics related to students with special needs and those from diverse populations will be covered.
-Credits: 3 Prerequisites: Admission to education preparation program

 EDUC 419: Social Studies in the Elementary School